 Check out all of our services here or book an appointment today!

-The Trans Employment Program (formerly known as the Transgender Economic Empowerment Initiative, and called TEEI for short), a program of the SF LGBT Community Center, helps transgender and gender non-conforming people in the San Francisco/ Bay Area find and keep stable jobs in safe workplaces.
+The Trans Employment Program (called TEP for short, and formerly known as the Transgender Economic Empowerment Initiative), a program of the SF LGBT Community Center, helps transgender and gender non-conforming people in the San Francisco Bay Area find and keep stable jobs in safe workplaces.

 Since its beginning, the program has connected the community to thousands of jobs in the Bay Area and worked with hundreds of employers to create more inclusive workplaces.

-Today, the Trans Employment Program (TEEI) has provide technical assistance and shared our model with communities, organizations, and conferences throughout the country.
-TEEI continues to be focused on serving the Bay Area, while simultaneously being committed to supporting economic and social justice for transgender and GNC people throughout the country and internationally.
+Today, the Trans Employment Program (TEP) has provide technical assistance and shared our model with communities, organizations, and conferences throughout the country.
+TEP continues to be focused on serving the Bay Area, while simultaneously being committed to supporting economic and social justice for transgender and GNC people throughout the country and internationally.

 Frida – Health Outreach Worker